-- Allocated the number of parts that have been staged for the customer and are ready for delivery.
+- Allocated the number of parts staged for the customer and ready for delivery.

 - Delivered the number of items that have been marked delivered to the customer.

-- Memo is any note added to the item when it was added to the job.
+- Memo is any note added to the item when someone added it to the job.

 - Serial Number is where the serial number will display when it is scanned or entered.